ihasanreza/the-gitHub-history-of-the-scala-language/README.md

 - Who made the most pull requests to a given file?
 - Who made the last ten pull requests on a given file?
 - The pull requests of two special developers
-- Visualizing the contributions of each developer
+- Visualizing the contributions of each developer to a given file